Stock Analysis on Net

 Financial ratio Description The company

 Allowance as a percentage of accounts receivable trade, gross Allowance for doubtful accounts divided by the gross accounts receivable.
-Johnson & Johnson allowance as a percentage of accounts receivable trade, gross decreased from 2021 to 2022 and from 2022 to 2023.
+Johnson & Johnson allowance as a percentage of accounts receivable trade, gross decreased from 2022 to 2023 but then slightly increased from 2023 to 2024.